Keeping It Together

-“It’s always tough,” Dorsey said Thursday.
+“It's always tough,” Dorsey said Thursday.
 “You need depth to compete in this league.
 As you go along with this thing, you have to establish the culture.
 You have to get players that you want, that will come and compete on a daily basis, be proud to come here as a Kansas City Chief.
-Not saying those guys weren’t, [but] that’s why you have to be able to manage and balance that cap and look out and forecast.
-The guys we lost, I think we’ve done a nice job in terms of replacing them at a lower number but with the same production.”
+Not saying those guys weren't, that's why you have to be able to manage and balance that cap and look out and forecast.
+The guys we lost, I think we've done a nice job in terms of replacing them at a lower number but with the same production.”

 The departures also meant that the Chiefs needed to do some work in the draft.
 That’s why it was a bit of a surprise when they selected Auburn end Dee Ford, who projects to outside linebacker in the Chiefs’ scheme, 23rd overall instead of finding help in the secondary or at receiver.
 Outside linebacker was one position where Kansas City seemed secure, with Tamba Hali (second-team All-Pro) and Justin Houston (21 sacks in past 27 games).
 But Hali turned 30 earlier this month, and his contract finishes with a $12 million cap number in ’15.
 And the Chiefs saw the effect of not having adequate depth.
 Both Hali and Houston missed time during the second half of the season and the Chiefs’ pass rush (and defense, overall) fell off a cliff.

-“I think in today’s NFL you need not just two, [but] multiple pass rushers to continually apply pressure,” Dorsey said.
+“I think in today's NFL you need not just two, multiple pass rushers to continually apply pressure,” Dorsey said.

 Dorsey also didn’t want to lose Ford, who was one of the few proven pass rushers in a weak draft at that position.
 Dorsey admitted he didn’t have enough ammunition to go up and get a Khalil Mack (fifth overall to Oakland).
 He also declined options to move back.